blazerer/cv/index.md

 **Technical lead** @ [Yandex.Auto](https://auto.yandex/promo) _(Jun 2019 - Nov 2020)_ <br>
 * Designed and scoped service’s dashboards and metrics calculation processes
-* Designed and scoped proprietary push-service for our devices based on WebSocket
+* Designed and scoped proprietary push-service based on WebSocket for our devices
-* Designed and developed Log-On-Demand system for our devices
+* Developed Logs-On-Demand system for our devices
-* Designed and developed server-side applications for integrations with partners (eg. Remote-Access-To-Car)
+* Designed and developed server-side applications for integrations of our app with partners (eg. Remote-Access-To-Car)
 * Participated in interviewing, onboarding, mentorship, project management
 * **Tools**: C++14, PlantUML, Yandex server tools, Yandex Arc
-<details><summary>Remote-Access-To-Car project Demonstration</summary>
+<details><summary>Remote-Access-To-Car Demonstration</summary>
 <br>
  We integrated our navigation app with telematics-system-partner and that allowed our customers to have access to car features (ignition, locks, etc.) via our app.
- I was responsible for design, scope and development of server components and managed team of 4 developers, who worked there.
+ I was responsible for design, scope and development of server components and managed team of 4 developers, who also worked there.
- Here you can see some <a href="https://vc.ru/transport/84796-foto-prototip-yandeks-avto-kotoraya-umeet-udalenno-upravlyat-mashinoy-i-sledit-za-ee-sostoyaniem">news post</a> about conducted events and big presentation from Yandex Conference about our project
+ Here you can see some <a href="https://vc.ru/transport/84796-foto-prototip-yandeks-avto-kotoraya-umeet-udalenno-upravlyat-mashinoy-i-sledit-za-ee-sostoyaniem">news post</a> about conducted events and presentation from Yandex Conference related to our project
  <br>
  <br>
  <p>